Sales Insight – Do You Have It?

 - All data tells a story – you’ve just got to dive in far enough to find it.

-That’s why sales myths like this just blow my mind (and not in a good way) so here they are – busted once and for all.
+That’s why sales myths like the ones below just blow my mind (and not in a good way) so here they are – busted once and for all.